Discover Barbados : Current issues

 On November 30, 2021, Barbados took the historic step of becoming a republic.
 A member of the Commonwealth since its independence in 1966, Barbados previously recognized the British monarch as head of state.
 This transition to a republic marks a new chapter in the country's long process of decolonization and the taking of control of its destiny.

-While this major constitutional change implies the abandonment of Barbados' status as a Commonwealth realm, the country retains its membership of the Commonwealth.
+Although this major constitutional change implies the abandonment of Barbados' status as a Commonwealth realm, the country retains its membership of the Commonwealth.
 For the time being, apart from the change of regime and Head of State - Dame Sandra Mason, the island's last Governor General, having been elected by Parliament (composed of the House of Assembly and the Senate) to take on the role of President - the daily lives of Barbadians have not been disrupted.

 Economic diversification

 Barbados is still heavily dependent on sugar cane and above all on tourism, which contributes 40% of GDP and employs a significant number of the population.
 The vulnerability of this economic pillar was illustrated during the Covid-19 crisis, when travel came to a standstill.
 Although the government intervened to support this important economic sector, this only served to exacerbate an already high level of debt.
-Several years ago, in collaboration with the IMF, the country implemented the Barbados Economic Recovery and Transformation plan, which aims to support the island's transformation through 8 pillars: the green transition and the building of resilient infrastructure; encouraging the construction of low- and middle-income housing; investing in training and education; preserving financial stability and mobilizing national savings for local investment; making government a catalyst for improving productivity, boosting competitiveness and exports ; make Barbados a logistics hub; promote diversification through new niche economic activities centered on a new knowledge economy; and adopt policies to open up the labor market while improving productivity and competitiveness (one of the black spots in the labor market).
+Several years ago, in collaboration with the IMF, the country implemented the Barbados Economic Recovery and Transformation plan, which aims to support the island's transformation through 8 pillars: the green transition and the building of resilient infrastructure; encouraging the construction of housing for low- and middle-income earners; investing in training and education; preserving financial stability and mobilizing national savings for local investment; making government a catalyst for improving productivity, boosting competitiveness and exports ; make Barbados a logistics hub; promote diversification through new niche economic activities centered on a new knowledge economy; and adopt policies to open up the labor market while improving productivity and competitiveness (one of the black spots in the labor market).

 Social issues